Skip to content

 Source: IRC R404.4 via the PA Uniform Construction Code

 The surcharge clause is the one that surprises people, and in Pittsburgh it does most of the work.
 A slope rising behind the wall, a driveway above it, a shed, a patio: all of these are surcharges.
 On this metro's terrain, that pulls a large share of ordinary backyard walls, walls well under 4 feet tall, into engineered-design territory.
 Height is not the whole test.
 What the wall holds up is.
+Because that engineering is settled before the first course is laid, it belongs in the budget for any new retaining wall installation from the start, not treated as a late surprise.
+One more layer to expect: the state code calls for a design to accepted engineering practice, and several municipalities here go further and require the plan sealed by a licensed professional engineer, Ross Township among them.

 The City of Pittsburgh overlays